daizyduck/Data-Analytics/README.md

 # Basic python: Logistic Regression with Python
 Code of the tutorial [Python Basics: Logistic regression with Python]

 The Logistic Regression belongs to Supervised learning algorithms that predict the categorical dependent output variable using a given set of independent input variables.
-This article will cover Logistic Regression, its implementation, and performance evaluation using Python.

-Logistic Regression is very similar to Linear Regression but instead of solving regression problems, it is used to solve classification purposes.
-In Logistic Regression, we’re using an S-shaped logistic function (sigmoid) instead of using a simple regression function.
-In the upcoming sections, we cover the mathematical calculations behind Logistic Regression that will help us distinguish it from Linear Regression.
+Step 1: Import Packages.
+All you need to import is NumPy and statsmodels.api : ...
+Step 2: Get Data.
+You can get the inputs and output the same way as you did with scikit-learn. ...
+Step 3: Create a Model and Train It. ...
+Step 4: Evaluate the Model.

 Getting Started
 ○ Prerequisites
 a python IDE & Compiler or Jupiter Notebooks

 ○ Installing
 Install Python compiler & setup any IDE example VS Code, Pycharm